GMC Savana Insurance Rates

 Rates are averaged for all GMC Savana models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The list below is a quick review of the data that was covered in the above illustrations.
+The following is a review of the ideas that were covered in the charts and tables above.

 Rate Tables and Charts